ivanyordanovgt/brawl-stars-bot/documentation/Goal.md

 **Time to complete:** 1-2 hours

 ### Conclusion
-If the player spends roughly 35 hours a month planning perfectly what and how to play and is at 56,700 trophies he will gain:
+If the player spends roughly 35 hours a month planning perfectly what and how to play and is at 56,700 trophies he will gain:<br>
 `(7740+8000)*1.2 + 1863 + [(86250/120) * 35]` coins a month.
 Which is:<br>
 **20,751** + **25,156** (the first 2 months).